-It had all happened to fast but had felt like the perfect storm, a breakthrough to a world he didn’t know existed.
+It had all happened to fast, the perfect storm, a breakthrough to a world he didn’t know existed.

 “What, what are you guys doing here?”

-The room erupted into laughter and a horrible sick feeling started to push its way into his heart.
-He scanned the room for the girl he had been talking to online and found no face that matched hers until his gaze settled on a printout of her tinder profile and the edges of his vision started to blur.
+The room burst into laughter and a horrible sick feeling started to push its way into his heart.
+He scanned the room for the girl he had been talking to online and found no face that matched hers until his gaze settled on a printout of her tinder profile and darkness started to push into the edges of his vision.
 His mind erupted into conflict, simultaneously releasing and rejecting the truth in front of him.
-His cheeks burned white hot and his muscles vibrated with misdirected anticipation of something.
-Then all at once, as if practices, the room at large announced.
+His cheeks burned white-hot and his muscles vibrated with misdirected anticipation of something.
+Then all together, as if practices, the room at large announced.

 The wave of sound washed away any doubts he could form and a voice in his head started saying,

 ’It really had been too good to be true after all.
-The idea that someone could actually care about me that way, or at all, was nothing but a lie.’
+The idea that someone could actually care about me that way, or at all, was a lie.’

-It had been nothing but a prank by the people who called themselves his friend.
-A small dying voice in the back of his mind wondered if it had at least only been one talking to one person.
+It had been a prank by the people who called themselves his friend.
+A small dying voice in the back of his mind wondered if he had, at least, only been talking to one person.
 Someone who, perhaps, hadn’t shared every secret, but as his private conversations started to pop up on rolling text screens around the room, and phrases like.

 “It was so funny when….”